chirpc/Portfolio/README.md

 1. What is the current take-up for financial products across different dimensions, i.e location, age, gender etc:
 2. What variables appear the most correlated with the take-up?
-3. What is the most common/important use for financial products?
+3. What is the most common/essential use for financial products?
 4. Does the presence of traditional banking infrastructure affect take-up?
-4. Where is adoption most prevelant (region)?
+4. Where is adoption most prevalent (region)?
 4. The nearest distance to financial access points?
 5. The number of financial access points within a specified radius?